Charles Schwab vs Cash App in 2026

 Cash App vs Schwab

-Both services let you make unlimited internal money transfers, connect to external accounts for moving money in or out; both issue debit cards that can be used to withdraw cash or make purchases, and both accept ACH direct deposits.
+Both companies allow unlimited internal fund transfers, links to outside accounts for moving money in and out, debit cards for cash withdrawals and purchases, and ACH direct deposits.

 Cost

-People who don’t have outside direct deposit accounts can pull cash from ATMs using their debit card for a $2–3 ATM fee.
-There’s also a $1 charge to add cash at a supported retailer.
+Customers without direct deposit can withdraw money from ATMs using their debit card for a $2–$3 ATM fee.
+There is also a $1 fee to deposit cash at participating retailers.

-Schwab does not charge commissions on online stock trades anymore, but options still have a $0.65 fee per contract.
+Schwab does not charge commissions for online stock trades, though options trades have a $0.65 fee per contract.

 Platforms